TodePond/TodePondDotCom/sky/role-models/readme.md

 <br>

-All of my role models are extremely patient and all of my role models are extremely humble.
+All of my role models are patient and humble.
 They're focused on boosting other people up, not on furthering their own name.

 And I can ask myself: Am I that?
 Am I that too?
 Have I become that yet?